screentek/Optimizely/README.md

 | initializeTinyMCEPlugin	| true/false | Indicates whether the tinymce plugin should be initialized.					            |
 | sizePresets				| string     | Separated with semicolon and colon.
 See IMAGESHOPSIZES: https://apidocumentation.imageshop.no/	|

-See configuration section &lt;geta.epi.imageshop&gt; in web.config for examples.
+See configuration section GetaEpiImageshop in appSettings.json for examples.

 ## Screenshots